Facebook Twitter Gplus Pinterest LinkedIn YouTube E-mail RSS

-Should you race to Win or PR?
+Should You Race to Win or PR?

-male and female runnersIn the height of my running I trained to compete.
+In the height of my running I trained to compete.
 I ran intervals, hills, speed, and long distance.
 I did pushups and situps.
 I ate right.
 I did all of this to win.

 My hard work paid off.
 First, I began placing in my age group at 5Ks.
 Then 10Ks.
 After a while I began placing in the overalls.
 Third, second, and eventually, and only once I might add, I won a 5K.